aksalcido/Chess-Game-AI/README.md

 # Slightly Smarter AI
-## Implemented:
+### Implemented:
-  minmax algorithm with alpha-beta pruning
+  - Minmax with Alpha-beta Pruning

-## Future Updates:
+### Future Updates:
+  - Evaluation function not properly complete accordingly to best position in all cases